bluesky/tiled/docs/source/how-to/profiles.md

 ## List profiles

-To list profiles on your system...
+To list the names of the profiles on your system, along with the path to the file where each one is defined...

 From the shell: